-Other Income.
-Other income decreased to \$0.1 million, or 5% of revenue, for the three months ended March 31, 2005 from \$0.6 million, or 9% of revenue, for the three months ended March 31, 2004.
-Other income consists of change in value of warrants issued from the senior convertible debt funded in March 2004 and exchanged in August 2004 primarily as a result of fluctuations in our stock price.
+Change in Value of Warrants.
+Change in value of warrants decreased to a gain of \$0.1 million, or 5% of revenue, for the three months ended March 31, 2005 from a gain of \$0.6 million, or 9% of revenue, for the three months ended March 31, 2004.
+The change in value of warrants consists of change in value of warrant liabilities from warrants issued from the senior convertible debt funded in March 2004 and exchanged in August 2004 primarily as a result of fluctuations in our stock price.